taniarascia/wp-functions/README.md

 # Useful WordPress Functions

-*Updated 2/12/16 - Add "Remove WordPress Admin Bar*
+*Updated 10/19/2016 - improve consistency to code.*

+This is a list of useful WordPress functions that I often reference to enhance or clean up my sites.
+Please be careful and make backups.

 * [Hide WordPress Update Nag to All But Admins](#hide-wordpress-update-nag-to-all-but-admins)
 * [Create Proper WordPress Titles](#create-proper-wordpress-titles)